-Parameters Description Enable DMZ Select Yes to enable DMZ Select No to disable DMZ Note : If there is a conflict between the Virtual Server and the DMZ setting, then Virtual Server function will have priority over the DMZ function.
-Public IP Address The IP address of the WAN port or any other Public IP addresses given to you by your ISP Client PC IP Address Input the IP address of a particular host in your LAN that will receive all the packets originally going to the WAN port/Public IP address(es) above Note: You need to give your LAN PC clients a fixed/static IP address for DMZ to work properly.
+Parameters Description Enable DMZ Enable/disable DMZ

+Note: If there is a conflict between the Virtual Server and the DMZ setting, then Virtual Server function will have priority over the DMZ function.

+Public IP Address The IP address of the WAN port or any other Public IP addresses given to you by your ISP receive all the packets originally going to the WAN port/Public IP address above address for DMZ to work properly.